HMTS Monarch (1945): Ship's power

 Four main oil fired boilers, 15 ft in diameter and 11 ft 6 in long, provided steam for the main engine and steam driven auxiliaries.
-Two triple expansion engines with cylinders 21 in, 35 in, and 60 in with a 30 in stroke develop 4,500 horsepower for a top speed of 14.5 knots.
+Two triple expansion engines with cylinders 21 in, 35 in, and 60 in with a 30 in stroke develop 4,500 horsepower for a top speed of 14.5 kn.

 Electricity for both cable machinery and general ship's electrical power was provided by two steam turbines, with their own condensers and pumps making them independent of the main engine steam system, each driving through gearing two 100 kilowatt generator sets.
 The solution to electrical cable machinery involved combined use of constant voltage at 220 volts, used for both the machinery and general ship's service, and another providing constant current at 300 amperes used in the cable machinery solution.
 One generator set of each system is dual purpose while the other is permanently connected to the constant voltage board.

-In addition to the main generator sets there were two 100 kilowatt generator sets driven by two eight cylinder, 192 bhp, Paxman-Ricardo diesels that are for emergency use or when the ship is in port with the boilers are shut down.
+In addition to the main generator sets there were two 100 kilowatt generator sets driven by two eight-cylinder, 192 bhp, Paxman-Ricardo diesels that are for emergency use or when the ship is in port with the boilers are shut down.
 One of the sets is for dual use, constant current or constant voltage while the other is only for constant voltage so that either or both could be used for the 220 volt ship's service or, for emergency cable operation, one could be providing constant 220 volts and the other 300 ampere constant current.